Version 6 pre-stable

 The template rendering functionality has now been abstracted.
 SSViewer still acts as the barrier between the model and template layers, but it now delegates rendering templates to an injectable TemplateEngine.

 TemplateEngine is an interface with all of the methods required for SSViewer and the rest of Silverstripe CMS to interact reliably with your template rendering solution of choice.
-For now, all of the templates provided in core and supported modules will use the familiar ss template syntax and the default template engine will be SSTemplateEngine - but the door is now open for you to experiment with alternative template rendering solutions if you want to.
+For now, all of the templates provided in core and supported modules will use the familiar ss template syntax and the default template engine will be SSTemplateEngine.
+This template engine lives in the new silverstripe/template-engine module.

+Along with making the default template engine easier to maintain, these changes also open the door for you to experiment with alternative template rendering solutions if you want to.
 There are various ways to declare which rendering engine to use, which are explained in detail in the swap template engines documentation.

 Some API which used to be on SSViewer is now on SSTemplateEngine, and some has been outright removed.
 The common ones are listed here, but see full list of removed and changed API below for the full list.